Tao Huang (general): Jiao Province Campaign

-Meanwhile, another Wu general, Teng Xiu, was struggling to quell bandits in the south.
+After becoming Inspector of Jiaozhou, another Wu general, Teng Xiu, was struggling to quell bandits in the south.
+(Note: It is probable, but not certain, that Teng was already Inspector of Guangzhou at this point.)
 Tao Huang advised him, "The people of the south bank rely on our iron and salt, so you should stop them from being sold in the markets.
 That way, they will be deprived of their farming equipments, and in two years' time, they will be destroyed in one battle."
 Teng Xiu followed his advice and defeated the bandits.